 Recognizing important economic ties with Australia and the need for American employers to tap into its educated populace, a 2005 treaty included provision for a special class of work visas to facilitate entry of Australian citizens to work in the United States in professional positions.
-The annual allotment of up to 10,500 E-3 Australia visas is above and beyond the USCIS’ current cap of 78,000 on H-1B visas for professionals of any country.
+The annual allotment of up to 10,500 E-3 Australia visas is above and beyond the USCIS’ current cap of 65,000 on H-1B visas for professionals of any country plus an additional 20,000 H-1B visas for individuals with a U.S. masters or higher degree.

 On May 11, 2005, President Bush signed into law the Emergency Supplemental Appropriations Act for Defense, the Global War on Terror, and Tsunami Relief of 2005.
 The Act contains a number of important immigration-related provisions, including a new E-3 non-immigrant visa category for certain Australian professionals.